CKWG/SI_Units-Checked-and-Unchecked/README.md

 License GPL 3 with GNAT modification.

-For more information, see file SI.html.
+For a more detailed introduction, see file SI.html.
+There is a complete user interface documentation included in a separate directory about which units are supported, what is the unit string syntax etc.